|On this page|

 If a primitive attribute with the same name as a constraint property (such as

-damping) is present, the attribute value will be multiplied with the value from the constraint sub-data.
+damping) is present, the attribute value will be multiplied with the value from the constraint sub-data if the data type is

 The following attributes can be used to control the type of constraint described by each primitive.